 NAIA/Manila airport is in the south (Pasay) of Metro Manila, so any trip from there involves negotiating the infamous Manila traffic.
 Getting through Manila to the northern expressway can take anywhere between 1-4 hours (avoid rush-hour traffic!).
 Once you reach the expressway, the trip to Subic is painless and takes a further 2-3 hours.
-Stick to the expressways (NLEX-SCTEX) rather than venturing on the smaller roads via San Fernando city (can also be congested and many road-works in progress)
+Stick to the expressways (NLEX-SCTEX) rather than venturing on the smaller roads via San Fernando city (which can also be congested and many road works in progress)

 Travel Subic Bay – From Manila:

 You can self-drive, negotiate a taxi or hire a private car/van with the driver through most hotels or resorts.
 The cost to hire a taxi/driver should be approx $100/4200php each way.
 Getting to Subic Bay should take 2.5 to 4 hours, entirely depending on the traffic in Manila (which can be grid-locked).
 Proceed north through Manila via the EDSA primary road, until you reach the junction with the North Luzon Expressway (NLEX).
 Follow the NLEX directly to Clark/Angeles and then turn onto the Subic-Clark-Tarlax Expressway (SCTEX), which leads directly to SBMA.

 Catch a taxi from the airport, or your hotel, to the Victory Liner bus station on EDSA Pasay.
 There is a direct bus service from Manila to Olongapo that leaves every 30 minutes from early AM to late PM.
 The journey takes approx 4 hours and costs ~230php.
 Buses are air-con (can be too cold – bring a sweater!), have on-board WIFI, often play DVDs, and are generally comfortable.
 There are no toilets on-board, but there is a rest stop mid-way.